IBM-Design/design-website/src/content/index.md

 <column lg="8">

 <p size="xl">When we blend human-centered design
-with time-tested business acumen and deep domain expertise, the results speak for themselves.</p>
+with time-tested business acumen, the results speak for themselves.</p>

 <icon name="ArrowDown32"></icon>